 The Pride of the Pipeline

-Pride of the Hills Manufacturing (Big Prairie, OH) is largely sustained by what sits hundreds and thousands of feet beneath those hills: shale gas.
+Pride of the Hills Manufacturing, Inc. (Big Prairie, OH) is largely sustained by what sits hundreds and thousands of feet beneath those hills: shale gas.
 Set in the heart of Marcellus and Utica Shale country, Pride of the Hills has grown with the region’s shale gas production boom.
 As a manufacturer of oil and gas production equipment, the company has grown and evolved with increased production levels, locally and nationwide.

 There was once a time when a great shale well in the area produced 100,000 cu ft of natural gas per day.
 A good shale well now produces 60 million cu ft per day.
 Pride of the Hills has responded in kind, moving from smaller, low-pressure equipment to the larger, higher pressure systems it now takes to operate a shale gas well.